jlevy44/ArcticAI/README.md

 Welcome to the ArcticAI wiki! 🎉

 ArcticAI is a computational workflow designed to expedite tissue preparation, histological inspection, and tumor mapping to improve solid tumor removal.
 The package includes a command line interface and a web application demonstrating 3D specimen grossing recommendations, histological examination, and mapping of histological results back to the surgical site for select cases.
+This codebase accompanies the following manuscript under review: https://www.medrxiv.org/content/10.1101/2022.05.06.22274781v1

 ## Introduction